efatto/efatto/stock_move_available_date_expected/readme/DESCRIPTION.rst

-This module add some field to product moves views linked to origin objets to open them simply.
+This module add a detailed view for stock move on product by date expected.